-Governmental cash position increased by \$1,332,974 in 2019 from 2018.
-Total governmental disbursements of \$12,757,620 were offset by program receipts of \$2,483,384 and general receipts of \$11,607,210.
-Program receipts supported 19.47% of the total governmental disbursements.
-The largest governmental disbursements were instructional expenditures which totaled \$6,325,491 or 49.58% of total governmental disbursements.
+Governmental cash position increased by \$2,243,449 in 2021 from 2020.
+Total governmental disbursements of \$13,574,985 were offset by program receipts of \$3,095,540 and general receipts of \$12,722894.
+Program receipts supported 22.80% of the total governmental disbursements.

 The primary sources of receipts for governmental activities are derived from taxes, and unrestricted grants and entitlements.
-These receipt sources represent 81.22% of total governmental receipts.
+These receipt sources represent 79.19% of total governmental receipts.
 Real estate property is reappraised every six years.
+The District saw a significant increase public utility personal property tax receipts associated with the Rover pipeline which was completed in 2020.